Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 Matter-compatible hub: Hub 2, Hub Mini Matter Enabled, Hub 3

 ---
-### Is It Possible to Emergency Unlock My Door Lock Directly with SwitchBot Keypad Touch?

-The emergency unlock feature can only be performed within the Bluetooth range of the lock device using the SwitchBot app.
-This means that emergency unlocking cannot be done through the Keypad Touch.
-We apologize for any inconvenience and appreciate your understanding.

----
 ### Can One SwitchBot Lock Pro Be Operated with Multiple Keypad Touchs?